yanyinzhao/HeightMapPathCode/README.md

 | 33 | RM | 2000832 |
 | 34 | RM | 2502075 |

 Since Sur-SimQue-AdpM, Net-SimQue-AdpM, Mem-SimQue-LS, and Mem-SimQue-LST are time consuming or having large memory usage, the project will run all algorithms on small-version dataset ([height_map_data_and_index] <= 9).
-The project will run all algorithms except these four algorithms on original dataset with default 500 POIs ([height_map_data_and_index] > 9).
+The project will run all algorithms except these four algorithms on original dataset ([height_map_data_and_index] > 9).

 In addition, we strongly encourage you to set [run_knn_and_range_query] to 0 if you are not conducting experiments.
-Otherwise, it will take a very long time to run calculate the knn of all POIs.
+Otherwise, it will take a very long time to calculate them.

 An example: